zuperninja/zuperninja.github.io/_portfolio/quete-zome.md

 The theme of the festival was : An other world.

 Our location was near a little river, and surrounding by mountains.
 So I turned this around the idea of Atlantis, and giant sleeping under ground.
-The zomes would be their hat.
+The zomes would be their hat, and people will dance between their remands.

 ![image](https://user-images.githubusercontent.com/25099826/34670677-e63bdf44-f4a9-11e7-8631-25b7295d018e.png)
-We will need two eyes, and a lot of fabrics !

 We started by doing some math and building a first prototype.
 We made a lot of rookies mistakes.
 It was a good thing ! (posts)